saligrama/notes/INTLPOL268/2021-10-13-cfaa-dmca-security-research.md

 ## DMCA sections
 * 1201: Anti-circumvention provisions
     - Acts of circumvention (a)(1)
-        - `No person shall circumvent a technological measure that effectively controls access to a work protected [by federal copyright law]`
+        - "No person shall circumvent a technological measure that effectively controls access to a work protected [by federal copyright law]"
     - Trafficking in circumvention tools (a)(2), (b)(1)
-        - `No person shall manufacture, import, offer to the public, provide, or otherwise traffic in any technology, product, service, device, component, or part thereof` for circumvention of technological measure
+        - "No person shall manufacture, import, offer to the public, provide, or otherwise traffic in any technology, product, service, device, component, or part thereof" for circumvention of technological measure
     - What are technological protection measures?
         - e.g. DRM: region codes for DVDs, encryption for HD DVD and Blu-Ray, copy-protection on movies and games
         - Chip/software authentication handshakes